 Lotions, Cream, Balms & Serums: What’s The Difference?

 Buying a moisturizer might seem simple, but for some, it’s not.
-It can get confusing and overwhelming, especially when there are multiple skin issues to contend with.
+With so many brands and variations of products, how do you choose what to use, especially when there are multiple skin issues to contend with.

-No matter what kind of skin you have, you need to moisturize daily, from head to toe.
+No matter what kind of skin you have, you need to moisturize daily, from head to toe, especially in the winter.
 Skin is our shield and moisturizing will keep it healthy, hydrated, soft, smooth, and supple.
 As Wellness Advocates with a strong belief in prevention, moisturizing keeps skin healthy while reducing the likelihood of further damage.

 So how do you know which moisturizer is best for your skin?
 Here are some straightforward guidelines, tips, and strategies to help choose.
 The right moisturizer that will keep your skin healthy and glowing.

 When looking for a skin moisturizer or treatment, you’ll typically come across five main types of products: lotions, creams & butters, balms & salves, ointments, and serums.
 Different ratios of water, oil, butter, and waxes give these substances unique textures, which can have some effect on the product’s intended purpose.

 To put it another way, the choice between them might depend on the skin concern you want to address.
 The same product may not be the best option for all of your skin care needs.
 Plus, since some of these products have heavier textures than others, your overall skin type is another important consideration.